andeplane/FDM/README.md

  - You cannot delete spaces or models.
 Solution if you mess up is to create a new space.
  - The data model cannot be huge yet (100+ types)
  - User experience is bad (yep, but will be great)
+ - If you use `extends` (say model `B` extends model `A`), when you create nodes of type `B`, you have to set a value for at least one property in the model `A`.
+ - Sometimes, due to a form for eventual consistency, you might need to run `node index.js` two times :P